Olmec colossal heads: San Lorenzo

 San Lorenzo Colossal Head 3 is also known as San Lorenzo Monument 3.
 The head measures 1.78 m high by 1.63 m wide by 0.95 m deep and weighs 9.4 tons.
 The head was discovered in a deep gully by Matthew Stirling in 1946; it was found lying face down and its excavation was difficult due to the wet conditions in the gully.
 The monument was found 0.8 km southwest of the main mound at San Lorenzo, however, its original location is unknown; erosion of the gully may have resulted in significant movement of the sculpture.
-Head 3 has been moved to the Museo de Antropología de Xalapa.
+Head 3 has been moved to the Xalapa Museum of Anthropology.
 The headdress is complex, with the horizontal basal band being formed by four horizontal cords, with diagonal folds above each eye.
 A small skullcap tops the headdress.
 A large flap formed of four cords drops down both sides of the head, completely covering the ears.
 The face has a typically frowning brow and, unusually, has clearly defined eyelids.
 The lips are thick and slightly parted; the front of the lower lip has broken away completely, and the lower front of the headdress is pitted with 27 irregularly spaced artificial depressions.

-San Lorenzo Colossal Head 4 (also known as San Lorenzo Monument 4) weighs 6 tons and has been moved to the Museo de Antropología de Xalapa.
+San Lorenzo Colossal Head 4 (also known as San Lorenzo Monument 4) weighs 6 tons and has been moved to the Xalapa Museum of Anthropology.
 Colossal Head 4 is 1.78 m high, 1.17 m wide and 0.95 m deep.
 The head was discovered by Matthew Stirling in 1946, 550 m northwest of the principal mound, at the edge of a gully.
 When excavated, it was found to be lying on its right-hand side and in a very good state of preservation.
 Ceramic materials excavated with the head became mixed with ceramics associated with Head 5, making ceramic dating of the monument difficult.
 The headdress is decorated with a horizontal band formed of four sculpted cords, similar to those of Head 3.
 On the right-hand side, three tassels descend from the upper portion of the headdress; they terminate in a total of eight strips that hang down across the horizontal band.
 These tassels are judged to represent hair rather than cords.
 Also on the right hand side, two cords descend across the ear and continue to the base of the monument.
 On the left-hand side, three vertical cords descend across the ear.
 The earflare is only visible on the right hand side; it is formed of a plain disc and peg.
 The face is that of an ageing man with a creased forehead, low cheekbones and a prominent chin.
 The lips are thick and slightly parted.